 Homes on the National Register aren’t protected by the National Register, so in the eyes of the U.S. government, if you’re not a federal owner of the property, you can do whatever you want to it — including tearing it down.

 Homes on the National Register are eligible to receive funds from the National Historic Preservation Fund, overseen by the U.S. Secretary of the Interior.
 This pool of federal money provides project grants for homeowners to improve historic homes, and it offers incentives for first-time homebuyers to purchase and renovate old houses.
-As defined by the Secretary of the Interior’s Standards for the Treatment of Historic Properties, four types of renovation are allowed if you receive funding through the Preservation Fund:
+As defined by the Secretary of the Interior’s Standards for the Treatment of Historic Properties, four types of renovation are allowed on historic homes if you receive funding through the Preservation Fund:

 - Preservation — focuses on the maintenance and repair of existing historic materials and retention of a property's form as it has evolved over time.